 During these days of from-a-distance camaraderie and supervision, soft skills have never been more critical to on-the-job success and team fit.
 Managers should take a bit of extra time to prepare thoughtful interview questions to uncover candidates’ remote-work readiness.

-If you’re in a decision-making position at your company when it comes to hiring talent or influencing hiring policy & procedures, check out our latest resources.
+If you’re in a decision-making position at your company when it comes to hiring talent or influencing hiring policy & procedures, weigh in on 24 Seven’s latest job market research.